 I decided to view Marvin as some sort of a test.
 Maybe it was God's test.
 Maybe it was just fate.
 But I was stronger than Marvin.
 I was stronger than 1,000 Marvins.
 He would not defeat me.
 I finished my breakfast and walked back to the room.

 Good morning, said Marvin.
-He was sitting at his patio table, finishing his breakfast.
+He was sitting at his patio table finishing his breakfast.
 Good morning, I said.
 A lovely day, isn't it?
 Oh, it is, he said.
 Mornings like this, my wife and I used to get up early and go for a long swim.
 That sounds nice, I said.
 She's dead now, he said.
 Hey, I said, who isn't?
-That's true, said Marvin.
+That's true, said Martin.
 I looked out over the beach and smiled.
 Check and mate, Marv.
 I was unflappable.

 Auschwitz?
 I said.
 Sure, my mother too.
 She was sent to Bergen-Belsen, but that's not where she died.
-She died in Auschwitz with my father.
-Probably had pneumonia.
+She died in Auschwitz with my father, probably had pneumonia.
 That's what I heard.
 My father was shot.
 The Nazis shot him.
-I know this from some people in Miami who knew him in the camps.
-Ethel and Morris Goldstein.
+I know this from some people in Miami who knew him in the camps-- Ethel, Morris Goldstein.
 They died a while ago.

 I don't have anything against Holocaust survivors.
 Some of my best friends are Holocaust survivors.
 OK, that's not actually true.
 But I don't have anything against them.
 But if I want to relax and forget about life for a while, maybe hit a bar and have a drink, I'm not going to call Elie Wiesel.
 Hey, Elie, how's it going?
 I had a tough day.
-Why don't you come over and we'll watch Schindler's List?
+Why don't you come over, and we'll watch Schindler's List?
 Bring beer.

 A Holocaust survivor, I said, pacing back and forth across the room.
 The place is half empty, and the guy next door is a Holocaust survivor.
 I think I've been pretty good about this.
 I didn't let the travel upset me.
 I didn't let the hacking next door all night long get to me.
 But this is too much.
 It's too much.
 I'm standing in paradise talking about gas chambers.